 He spent the latter part of his contract on loan at Rotherham United, but it was Barnsley who tempted him back for a third spell in 2015.
 During that third spell with the Tykes, he was part of a squad which emerged victorious in the play-offs in 2015-16, along with also picking up the Checkatrade Trophy.

 He left Oakwell in the summer of 2018, totalling 199 appearances across his three spells there, scoring 26 goals.

-Hammill’s stay in Scotland came to an end at the start of January 2019, allowing him to join the Iron and become the side’s third signing of the January transfer window.
+Hammill’s stay in Scotland came to an end at the start of January 2019, allowing him to join the Iron.
+He made 15 appearances, scoring a spectacular goal on his debut against Sunderland.